-The Academic Advising system of the University is organized to enhance the traditionally close relationship between students and faculty.
+The Academic Advising system of the College of Arts and Sciences is organized to enhance the traditionally close relationship between students and faculty.
 Willamette is vitally interested in the intellectual, social, moral, religious, cultural, and emotional growth of each student and views advising and counseling as integral parts of the total educational process.
 All undergraduate students work directly with a faculty advisor.

 The student and the academic advisor, in mutual consultation and agreement, devise an academic program that meets the student's interests and needs and the University's requirements.
 While the student is ultimately responsible for ensuring that all graduation requirements are met, the academic advisor stands ready to lend assistance, offer information, and check programs.